skadistats/smoke/README.md

 If you use a [Unix-like](http://en.wikipedia.org/wiki/Unix-like) operating system (Linux or Mac OS X), installating smoke should be pretty painless.
-**Windows users, halp!
+**Windows hackers, halp!
 If you figure out how to get it running on Windows, let us know.
 It should be possible.**

 First, you need a C compiler.
 OS X users will need to install the Xcode "Command Line Tools" from